Compare Travel Insurance Resources Travelling with Pets

 Jetstar

 Jetstar do not allow pets to travel within their cabin.
-If you wish to travel with your pets you can arrange to do so with Qantas freight, or with Jetpets
+If you wish to travel with your pets you can arrange to do so with Qantas freight, or with Jetpets.

 Qantas

 Qantas also require pets to travel as freight.
-You can visit their Q-GO Pets website for more information.
+You can visit their website for more information.
 They allow Dogs (excluding racing greyhounds), cats, rabbits, guinea pigs, domestic fish (with no aeration requirements and that are not intended for resale), and domestic birds (maximum 4 birds per cage, that do not need a permit), to travel.
 They do not allow any animal classed as a dangerous dog (including pit bull terriers, Japanese Tosa and Brazilian Fila) on any of their aircraft.
 Just like us, your pet should be fit, healthy and able to cope with being confined for an extended period.

-Singapore airlines
+Singapore Airlines

 Singapore Airlines allow cats and dogs to travel on the same flight as you in the air-conditioned cargo hold underneath the passenger cabin.
 Carriage of pets in the aircraft cabin is not permitted, with the exception of service dogs.